Khan/wonder-blocks/packages/wonder-blocks-timing/docs.md

 ### Migration from standard API

-Migrating from the standard API is as simple as:
+Migrating from the standard API can be done by:

 1. Wrapping your component with the `withActionScheduler` HOC (and, if using Flow, using the `WithActionScheduler<TOwnProps>` type to extend your components props)
 2. Using the new `schedule` prop in your component instead of `setTimeout`, `setInterval` and `requestAnimationFrame`